Coprophagia: By invertebrates

 Coprophagous insects consume and redigest the feces of large animals.
 These feces contain substantial amounts of semidigested food, particularly in the case of herbivores, owing to the inefficiency of the large animals' digestive systems.
 Thousands of species of coprophagous insects are known, especially among the orders Diptera and Coleoptera.
 Examples of such flies are Scathophaga stercoraria and Sepsis cynipsea, dung flies commonly found in Europe around cattle droppings.

 Among beetles, dung beetles are a diverse lineage, many of which feed on the microorganism-rich liquid component of mammals' dung, and lay their eggs in balls composed mainly of the remaining fibrous material.
 Group living and aggregation among common earwigs promotes allo-coprophagy (consuming the feces of other members of one's own species) to promote the growth of helpful gut bacteria and provide a food source when food is scarce.

 Through proctodeal feeding, termites eat one another's feces as a means of obtaining their hindgut protists.
 Termites and protists have a symbiotic relationship (e.g. with the protozoan that allows the termites to digest the cellulose in their diet).
 For example, in one group of termites, a three-way symbiotic relationship exists; termites of the family Rhinotermitidae, cellulolytic protists of the genus Pseudotrichonympha in the guts of these termites, and intracellular bacterial symbionts of the protists.

+Among crustaceans, juvenile Gammarus pulex have been known to feed on adult feces until they have matured enough to eat conditioned leaves.